-Halloween is right around the corner.
-Decorations covered in Halloween colors are turning up around houses up and down each street.
-Trick-or-treaters dressed in fun and scary costumes will soon be stopping by.
+The fall season is in full swing and, for many, it's the most wonderful time of year.
+Halloween is right around the corner and decorations covered in the colors of Halloween are turning up around houses up and down each street.
+Hocus Pocus and movies about ghouls, mummies, goblins, vampires and Frankenstein are on frequent rotation on our television screens.
+Orange pumpkins and black cats galore!
+Trick-or-treaters dressed in fun and scary Halloween costumes will soon be stopping by.
 Some people will paint their nails black and orange, and those who are really excited about the holiday will wear festive black and orange clothes.

 While other countries celebrate this holiday a little differently than Americans, it's safe to say that our Halloween colors and decorations are widely recognized.
-Just like red and green around Christmas time, orange and black have come to represent the spooky holiday.
+Just like red and green are considered Christmas colors, orange and black have come to represent the spooky holiday.
 Have you ever wondered exactly why our Halloween colors are black and orange?
 Interestingly enough, black and orange weren't always associated with Halloween.

 Our ghostly traditions apparently began over 2,000 years ago with the Celts.
 They believed that the boundaries between the world of the living and the world of the dead were blurred right before the new year.